| The Role of Occupational Physicians in Ergonomic and CTDsKevin Byrne, MD, MPH

 began to be recognized, investigated, and regulated.

-as an occupational disease with a dramatically long latency period (40 years).
+In the 1960s, perhaps as no other illness before, asbestosis received increasing attentionas an occupational disease with a dramatically long latency period (40 years).
 Only in

 recent years has the financial impact of asbestosis been eclipsed by our present epidemic